-- To familiarize students with the specific characteristics of a laboratory of clinical biochemistry. - To understand the pathophysiology and molecular basis of the most prevalent diseases. - To identify and perform the analytical methods commonly used in the clinical laboratory. - To know how basic biochemistry and analytical chemistry can be applied to medical diagnosis, treatment and management of diseases.
+- To familiarize students with the specific characteristics features of clinical biochemistry laboratory. - To understand the pathophysiology and molecular basis of the most prevalent diseases. - To know how basic biochemistry and analytical chemistry can be applied to medical diagnosis, treatment and management of diseases. - To understand the molecular mechanism of cancer - To study fundamentals of biology of cancer cells and principles of therapies